-I’m Dr Sébastien Beley, a Paris-based urological surgeon and andrologist specializing in male sexual health.
-Today, I’d like to talk about a subject that comes up frequently in my consultations: how do you feel about sexual pleasure after a penile implant ?
+I am Dr. Sébastien Beley , a urologist and andrologist based in Paris, specializing in male sexual health.
+Today, I would like to address a topic that comes up very frequently during my consultations: what is the experience of sexual well-being after the placement of a penile implant ?
 This question, which touches on both the physical and psychological dimensions, deserves a clear and reassuring answer for all those who are considering this procedure or who have already undergone it.

 Introduction to the penile implant and its objectives

-A penile implant is a surgical solution for men suffering from severe erectile dysfunction, when drug treatments or other alternatives have failed to restore an erection sufficient for satisfactory sexual activity.
-The main aim of this implant is to enable the patient to regain penile rigidity on demand, thanks to a mechanical device placed inside the corpora cavernosa.
+A penile implant is a surgical solution for men suffering from severe erectile dysfunction when medication or other alternatives have failed to restore an erection sufficient for satisfactory sexual activity.
+The primary goal of this implant is to allow the patient to regain penile rigidity on demand, thanks to a mechanical device placed inside the corpora cavernosa.

-This device does not alter the nerve or sensory structures of the penis, but acts mechanically to enable erection.
-However, a major concern expressed by patients is whether having a penile implant will affect their ability to feel pleasure or achieve orgasm.
-It’s precisely this question that I’m going to clarify in this article.
+This device does not alter the nerve or sensory structures of the penis, but it works mechanically to enable an erection.
+However, a major concern expressed by patients is whether the insertion of a penile implant will affect their ability to experience pleasure or achieve orgasm.
+It is precisely this question that I will address in this article.

 Sexual pleasure: a multidimensional experience